TylerofArk/reading-notes/class201.1.md

 ## Two things that require JS in the browser?

-timely content updates, interactive maps, animated 2d/3d graphics, scrolling video jukeboxes
+Timely content updates, interactive maps, animated 2d/3d graphics, scrolling video jukeboxes.
+Basically anything on the page that doesn't just sit there and anything on the page that the user can interact with.

 ## How to add JS to an HTML document?